TC United Frequently Asked Questions

 Where are games played?

 TC United typically plays its home games in Lacey, utilizing the Regional Athletic Complex as our main home field.
 Games could also be played at other local parks or schools in Thurston County.
-Depending on the league our team is participating in, away games will be played as close as Tacoma, SeaTac, and Tukwila and as far away as Vancouver, Yakima, the Tri-Cities, or Spokane.
+Depending on the division a team is participating in, away games will be played as close as Tacoma, SeaTac, and Tukwila and as far away as Vancouver, Portland, Yakima, the Tri-Cities, or Spokane.

 Tournament locations will vary in geographic location.
 Younger teams will be more likely to participate in local area tournaments, whereas older teams may travel across the state for higher level tournaments.